akwirick/akwirick/README.md

 #### 🌱 I’m currently learning to...
 - Bake a perfect bundt cake
+- Make different styles of pizza from scratch
 - Generate realistic language from ML models
 - Write more effectively
 - More effectively manage and lead teams